edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 This page loads from the local server’s WWW folder.
 After loading it calls a function called `loadindex()` from the JavaScript file to load index.py

-### Python function file used from the Middle Layer
+### Python function file used from the Middle Layer/Business Logic tier
 Business_rules.py

 #### Index.py
    Following functions are used from business_rules.py

 •	`get_gene_list()`

 •	`get_genbank_accesion_list()`